Tender Rump Roast with Garlic & Herbs

 • ****Please note: Every oven is different, so the timing will vary.
 The size and shape of your rump roast will also make a difference in cooking time.
 So check the internal temperature every 15 minutes or so after the first 45 minutes. ****

-• Internal temp for rare cook to 125 degrees F, which comes to 135 degrees F while resting.
+Internal temp for rare cook to 125 degrees F, which comes to 135 degrees F while resting.
 For medium-rare cook to 135 which comes us to 145°F after resting.
 For for medium well done rump roast cook to 145 which comes up to 155°F internal temp after resting.
+For best results I recommend using a meat thermometer instead of just a timer!

 • Be sure to bring your rump roast to room temperature, before searing and roasting, for even cooking.